-After the adoption of the classification plan, the Personnel Director may, after considering the interests of the employees and department heads, revise the content of the individual specifications to reflect changes in class content, changes in labor market conditions and for other valid reasons.
+After the adoption of the classification plan, the Personnel-Human Resources Director, or designee may, after considering the interests of the employees and department heads, revise the content of the individual specifications to reflect changes in class content, changes in labor market conditions and for other valid reasons.
 Such revisions shall be effective upon approval by the Board of Supervisors.